weburg/generic-http-web-service-server-java/README.md

 ### Capabilities

-- Server allows creating, updating, reading, listing, and deleting example Engine and Photo resources.
+- Server allows creating, updating, reading, listing, and deleting example Engine and Image resources.
 Creating, reading, listing, and playing Sound resources on the server and in a browser is also possible.
-- Engine resource is an object with string and numeric data, while Photo and Sound resources show binary file upload abilities through HTML based file uploads and viewing/playing resources.
+- Engine resource is an object with string and numeric data, while Image and Sound resources show binary file upload abilities through HTML based file uploads and viewing/playing resources.